lillee93/method_name_prediction/README.md

 evaluate.py – run inference on the test set and report exact-match accuracy

-analyze_prediction.py analyze the model’s prediction results to understand where it performs well or poorly by reporting accuracy, similarity between true and predicted method names, and whether the true-name subtokens appear in the method body.
+analyze_prediction.py - analyze the model’s prediction results to understand where it performs well or poorly by reporting accuracy, similarity between true and predicted method names, and whether the true-name subtokens appear in the method body.

+compare_predictions.py - compare two prediction result files and find the cases where the previous model was wrong but the new model is correct.

 Usage